Odegaa/Odegaa/README.md

 About my technical skills:

 - Solving simple algorithmic problems.
 Knowledge of Data Structures
-- Development of backend web-applications and projects on the Spring Boot
+- Development of Front-End web-applications and projects on React TS
-- Assistance in Web-sites development and for Frontend developers
+- Assistance in Web-sites development for Back-End developers
 - Confident working with version control
-- Working with databases - PostgreSQL & MySQL
+- Working with modern technologies - Bun.JS, Vite and e.t.c
-- Basic knowledge of JUnit5 and Linux Terminal.
+- Basic knowledge of Java, JUnit5, Linux Terminal, Spring Framework and Spring Boot.
-- Young and Junior Developer with responsibility :)
+- Young and Junior Developer with responsibility

 ------------